bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - Review that the information automatically obtained from the Workflow Provenance is correct.
 Select the visibility of your workflow in the ``Sharing`` tab (for both general public, and for your teams).
 Click ``Register`` again.

-After these steps, the main summary page of your workflow will be shown where three main tabs can be selected:
+After these steps, the main summary page of your workflow will be shown, where three main tabs can be selected:

 - **Overview**: Where the workflow type, workflow description, and workflow diagram are shown.